-SEPTEMBER: Writing to Publish—new yearlong program with Ariel Gore
+MAY-JULY: Writing to Publish with Ariel Gore

 Write.
 Craft.
 Connect.
 Publish.

-This year-long immersive online program transcends traditional craft instruction by embracing writing as a revolutionary act of self-discovery and cultural transformation.
+Memoir, essay, autofiction, speculative, solar punk, novel, short story: Writing is a revolutionary act of self-discovery and cultural transformation.
 Through curated readings and weekly deadlines, you’ll explore how your personal narrative connects to broader societal stories and how your voice can contribute to essential conversations.

 Open to writers at all levels working in all genres—whether you’re completing a book, honing your craft, ready to get more serious with your career, or just wanting to find out what might happen when you commit to a consistent writing practice.